Frequently Asked Question List for TeX

 suggests that you should create

-manage your own machine, but often not even possible in corporate, or
+if you manage your own machine, but often not even possible in corporate,

-similar, environments — in such situations, the user may have no
+or similar, environments — in such situations, the user may

 So the real criterion is that your local tree should be somewhere that you, rather than the system, control.
 Restrictive systems often provide a “home directory” for each user, mounted as a network drive; this is a natural home for the user’s local tree.
 Other (often academic) environments assume the user is going to provide a memory stick, and will assign it a defined drive letter — another good candidate location.
 Note that the semantics of such a tree are indistinguishable from those of a “home” TEXMF tree.